martinhoT/rmi-ciberRato/notes/notes.md

 ### Optimizations

+- `intention`: the distance to the known intersection ahead is not correct
 - `intention`: there is an inconsitency with which values of the `lineSensor` are evaluated in `CheckIntersectionForwardBacktrack`
 - `intention`: the speed up function is not the best (speed up beyong `0.15` doesn't work in practice, heavily braking when not needed)
 - `intention`: path calculation to finish may happen 1 intersection later
 - Prioritize heading into directions that are closer to the map's borders

+### Refactoring

+- Generify the `PrepareFinish` and `Finish` states to allow for a chain of finish conditions to be set
+- Add ground sensor measure to detect when at starting position